viamiraia/fuz/readme.md

 ### 🌿 git subrepo

-git subrepo tracks root commits, so after committing just do a `git subrepo push mysubrepo`
+git subrepo tracks root commits, so after committing just do a `git subrepo push mysubrepo`. but now i setup moon so you can do `moon root:push` to push everything automatically.

 ### 🌙 moon repo